 These are collectively designed to optimise hydrological conditions (ideally and where possible water-levels <10 cm) for climate action benefits and to accelerate the trajectory of the site towards a naturally functioning ecosystem, and eventually a reduced carbon source/carbon sink again.
 (In some areas of dry cutaway this trajectory will be significantly longer and it is not feasible in the short-term to re-wet some areas.
 These areas will develop other habitats.
-The key to optimising climate action benefits is the restoration of suitable hydrological conditions and more intensive intervention means that the extent of suitable hydrological conditions can be optimised.
-These measures are designed to encourage development of habitats to optimise climate action benefits such as carbon storage, reducing carbon emissions and carbon sequestration, where possible.
+The key to optimising climate action benefits is the restoration of suitable hydrological conditions can be optimised.

+These measures are designed to encourage the development of peat-forming habitats, where possible.
 They are also designed to further slow the movement of water across the site (with the site acting similarly to a constructed wetland), slowing the release of water (improving local water attenuation) and water quality is also expected to improve as the site returns to a naturally functioning peatland ecosystem.
+The measures will also accelerate the development of new habitats for a range of species under pressure in the wider landscape and will have the potential to develop habitats (e.g. Annex I raised bog, wetlands that support wader water birds of conservation interest) that will contribute towards the delivery of national biodiversity objectives.